Master of Business Administration Business Administration (MBA)

 The Strome College of Business’s MBA program welcomes applicants who have earned bachelor’s degrees from regionally accredited institutions.
 Admission to the program is competitive and is granted only to those who show high ability and likelihood of success in graduate business education.

-Criteria used for admission include the candidate’s undergraduate coursework GPA, graduate coursework GPA (if available), relevant work experience (if available), scores on GMAT or GRE tests (if available), career statement, and two letters of recommendation.
+Criteria used for admission include the candidate’s undergraduate coursework GPA, graduate coursework GPA (if available), relevant work experience/resume/CV (if available), scores on GMAT or GRE tests (if available), career statement (essay form), and two letters of recommendation.

--Official transcripts of previous college work (required).
+- Official transcripts of all awarded degrees (required).
 Initially, unofficial transcripts can be used but official transcripts are required after admission.

--Career statement (required).
+- Career statement in essay form (required).
 This statement should outline career goals and how the MBA helps toward achieving it.

 For further information and questions concerning applications, contact: